-6.2.2 Choice-specific unobservables
+6.2.3 Robustness: Choice-specific unobservables

-We have argued that to first order, the value of the choices in our writing-style model does is purely social, obviating the need for choice-specific unobservables.
-In this section we explore several avenues of possible 'fundamental' differences in the value of choosing some writing styles over others.
+We have argued that the value of the choices in our writing-style model is purely social, obviating the need for choice-specific unobservables.
+We conclude exploring several avenues of possible 'fundamental' differences in the value of choosing some writing styles over others.